swiftlang/swift/docs/CompilerPerformance.md

 helpful to look at the files the compiler outputs directly.
 The following tools are helpful in such cases:

-  - `llvm-objdump`, `llvm-otool` and `llvm-size` (which are LLVM-project implementations of the `objdump`, `otool` and `size` tools) permit analysis of object files: their sizes, their headers, and even their complete disassembled contents.
+  - `llvm-objdump`, `llvm-otool` and `llvm-size`, `llvm-nm` (which are LLVM-project implementations of the `objdump`, `otool`, `size` and `nm` tools) permit analysis of object files: their sizes, their headers, the set of symbols within them, and even their complete disassembled contents.

+  - `c++filt` and `swift-demangle` are commands that read from stdin and write to stdout, transforming the text they read by _demangling names_ in C++ and Swift, respectively.
+If you ever seen long, ugly symbol names in diagnostic output from a tool reading a binary artifact, it may read much better after being piped through one or another of these tools.

   - `llvm-bcanalyzer` can print (in rough form) the contents of LLVM bitcode streams, such as Swift module files and the PCH/PCM files clang stores its serialized ASTs in.
 The latter requires combing `llvm-objdump` and `llvm-bcanalyzer` in the following fashion: `llvm-objdump -raw-clang-ast file.pcm | llvm-bcanalyzer -dump`

+  - `llvm-dwarfdump` and `llvm-dis` can be used to print textual representations of DWARF debug information and LLVM bitcode, respectively.
+These are usually a bit lower-level than necessary when doing performance analysis, but can be helpful in certain cases.

+  - `utils/cmpcodesize/cmpcodesize.py` provides a detailed, organized set of size comparisons between the artifacts in a pair of object files emitted by the Swift compiler.

 #### Minimizers